Banjarmasin: Local government

 As with all Indonesian cities, Banjarmasin is a second-level administrative division run by a mayor and a vice mayor together with the city parliament, and is equivalent to a regency.
 Executive power is vested in the mayor and vice mayor, while legislative duties are vested in the local parliament.
 The mayor, vice mayor, and parliament members are directly elected by the people of the city in an election.
 Heads of districts are appointed by the mayor on the recommendation of the city secretary.

 Politics

 On the provincial level, Banjarmasin is part of South Kalimantan's first electoral district, which has 8 out of 55 representatives.
 On the city level, the city is divided into five electoral districts, which have a total of 45 parliamentary representatives.
 The last election was in 2019 and the next one is scheduled for 2024.

+Banjarbakula (Greater Banjarmasin)

+The Banjarmasin metropolitan area comprises two complete cities (Banjarmasin and Banjarbaru), together with large parts of three regencies as follows:

+Notes: (a) 14 out of 20 districts. (b) 12 out of 17 districts. (c) 10 out of 11 districts (all except Kintap District).

 Economy

 The city's economy is dominated by manufacturing, which accounts for 17.19% of its gross regional product (GRP) as of 2020.
 The second largest sector is trade, which accounts for 12.57% of the city's GRP, followed by the finance sector at 12.29%.
 The agriculture sector is small, contributing only 2.43% of city's GRP.
 Mining is nonexistent within the city, in stark contrast to neighbouring regions.
 In 2019, economic growth was 6.38%.
 However, in 2020 there was an economic downturn caused by the COVID-19 pandemic, resulting in a decrease of 1.91%.
 The city imports 1,900,000 LT of goods through its main port, the Port of Trisakti, and exports 98,320,000 LT of goods as of 2019.
 Movement of goods increased 92.24% between 2018 and 2019.
 Banjarmasin experienced 4.15% yearly inflation in 2019.